 I used milk chocolate chips for the regular cookies and white chocolate chips and walnuts to the chocolate cookies.
 My father informed me the chocolate cookies would have been better with dark chocolate chunks in place of the white chocolate chips, but hey, to each his own.
 What I’m saying is you’ve got options for your mix-ins.

 As for having my grandma in my life as long as I have, what can I say?
 I’m lucky.
-I won’t go on and on, but she was there when I bit into an Elephant Ear plant because I thought it was rhubarb (an idiot move).
+She was there when I bit into an Elephant Ear plant because I thought it was rhubarb (I don’t even know what to say), giving me endless sticks of gum to help me get that nasty, peppery taste out of my mouth.
 I woke up on her couch that day in third grade when I was sick and home from school and learned our house had caught fire and burnt down (everyone was okay).

 She could never read me, or any of her grandkids, a story without falling asleep somewhere in the middle.
 She makes the best cinnamon rolls and caramel popcorn and maintains an enviable sense of humor.
 On Christmas day, when my uncle mentioned he got some new underwear from Santa, Grandma did not miss a beat: ” Are you going to model them for us?”